MoniMurray/spin-me-a-story/README.md

 W3Schools came up first in my Google results when I searched how to center text on the terminal, please view the link to that code [here](https://www.w3schools.com/python/trypython.asp?filename=demo_ref_string_center).

 There's alot happening on the terminal in this short-story generator.
 To minimise distraction I wanted to clear the screen for the user on running the application.
 To do this, I've used the import os function which I found here on [Stack Overflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python) and which is effective.
 I use it on first running the application, and again at the beginning of the loop to start a new short-story.

+The CI linter returned a problem with the length of the f strings in my code.
+These f strings are several random.choice() options returned to the user and are the basis of the randomised short-story lines so could not be recoded.
+It took many searches and trials of suggested line continuation options, before I found the following entry on Stack Overflow which is *specific* to line continuation in f strings, and which suggests ending the first line of the f string with a closing quotation and enclosing each subsequent continuation line in it's own f string.
+This works - it does not throw an error and, crucially, does not change the function of the code.
+Thanks again to [Stack Overflow](https://stackoverflow.com/questions/45965007/multiline-f-string-in-python)!